-PSY 575 - Cognitive Behavior Therapy 6 credits
+COUN 575 - Cognitive Behavior Therapy

 This course focuses on the theoretical, historical, philosophical and technical bases of cognitive behavior therapy.
 Specific treatments for various psychological disorders will be reviewed, and clinical skills will be developed through the discussion of case presentations.
-This course is a year-long course that is registered in the Fall.
+This course is a year- long course that is registered in the Fall.

-PSY 576 - Cognitive Behavior Therapy - Advanced Seminar 3 credits
+COUN 576 - Cognitive Behavior Therapy - Advanced Seminar